 SEAT recommends the use of child seats from the SEAT accessory programme.
 These child seats have been designed and tested for use in SEAT vehicles.
-You can purchase child seats with different mountings from a technical service centre.
+You can purchase child seats with different mountings from a Technical Service.

 Using child restraint systems with a base or foot